Dr. James Henderson

 - ✓Use insect repellent with 20-30% DEET

-- ✓Wear long sleeves and pants, especially at dawn and dusk
+- ✓Wear long sleeves and pants at dawn and dusk

 - ✓Sleep under mosquito nets in rural areas